What is AI Data Enrichment?

 This enables genuine discovery—finding issues and trends you didn’t predefine.

-Dynamic labeling is only possible through advanced generative transformer models (GPTs) that understand language contextually.
+Dynamic labeling and mapping is only possible through advanced generative transformer models (GPTs) that understand language contextually.

-LLMs identify patterns: AI enrichment avoids issues of hallucination because it leverages the pattern recognition and reasoning skills of LLMs with minimal generative output.
+LLMs identify patterns: Generative AI enrichment avoids issues of hallucination because it leverages the underlying pattern recognition and reasoning skills of LLMs with minimal generative output.

 When used for enrichment LLMs deliver on: